daftcode/terraform-provider-scripted/README.md

 This is a terraform provider that lets you wrap shell/interpreter based tools to [Terraform](https://terraform.io/) resources in a simple way.

-## Naming

-The naming of this provider has been hard.
-The provider is about wrapping functionality by running shell or any other interpreter-based scripts.
-Originally the name was `generic_shell_wrapper` then `shell`, but currently the name is just `scripted`.

 ## Installing

 [Copied from the Terraform documentation](https://www.terraform.io/docs/plugins/basics.html):